 Low Airflow Air Conditioning: The Low Flow Down Low

 With all of today’s modern automotive conveniences, good heat and AC are still at the top of everyone’s lists.
 A car may have Bluetooth connectivity, GPS and other fancy functions but if it has low airflow air conditioning, we’re lost.
 As your car ages you may notice that it seems like the AC doesn’t blow as hard — the temperature still seems cold but the air just doesn’t blow like it used to.
-Here are a few things that could be blocking up your vents and stopping you from keeping cool.
+Here are a few things that could be blocking up your vents and causing a low airflow air conditioning problem.

 Start From the Top